No injuries in Quebec train derailment

 Share via Email

-LAVAL, Que. — Authorities were on the scene of a train derailment late Thursday in Laval, Quebec that saw four freight cars plunge into the Milles Iles river.
+Laval Mayor Marc Demers praised the work of emergency responders and promised a full investigation into the incident.

+"We want to know the exact causes of the derailment so any corrections can be made quickly to avoid another accident of this type, which could have had much more serious consequences," he said in a statement.

-The accident happened near the entrance to a bridge separating Laval and Terrebonne.
+The derailment happened at about 9 p.m.
+Thursday near the entrance to the Sophie-Masson Bridge, which connects Laval and Terrebonne.

-The Terrebonne fire department says there were no injuries and that the freight cars which usually carry cement were empty at the time of the accident.
+The Terrebonne fire department said the freight cars, which usually carry cement powder, were empty at the time of the accident.

+By Friday morning, operations were underway to remove the eight cars that had fully or partially derailed, according to a spokesperson for the Laval police department.

+Genevieve Major said seven cars fell onto the riverbank or between the riverbank and the bridge, while an eighth partially left the tracks and also needed to be moved.

-Eric Harnois, a division fire chief in Terrebonne, says both the train and the bridge belong to the Quebec-Gatineau Railway company.
+Eric Harnois, a division chief with the Terrebonne fire department, said the 107-car train belongs to the Quebec-Gatineau Railway company.

-He says both the company and the fire department were trying to stabilize the other cars.

-Harnois says the bridge was damaged by the derailment and engineers will be called in to see if it is safe.
+Harnois said the bridge over the Mille-Iles River was damaged by the derailment and engineers would be called in to determine whether it is safe.

 Editors' Picks